cescude/aws-lambda-github-merge/README.md

 - JAR produced using the SBT plugin, [SBT Assembly], by Eugene Yokota.
 - JVM file system housekeeping provided by the sbt.io Scala library, from [SBT] team at Lightbend, Inc.
+- Configuration file support managed by [knobs] from Verizon and [Typesafe Config] from Lightbend, Inc.
 - Logging provided by [SLF4J] of QoS.ch and Typesafe Scala Logging by Lightbend, Inc.